Leptogenesis in the littlest inverse seesaw model

 which implies that even initially degenerate sterile neutrino masses may acquire radiatively generated splittings at lower energies.
 In particular, the difference between two diagonal elements evolves as

 This expression demonstrates that the mass splitting between two PD pairs is primarily driven by the differences in their Yukawa couplings.
 Moreover, as the mass scale $\mu^{}_0$ decreases, the RGE induced mass splittings can become substantially amplified, driven by the accompanying increase in the neutrino Yukawa couplings $Y^{}_\nu$ as implied by Eq.~(\ref{1.4}).
 As a result, the RGE induced mass splittings can potentially exceed the scale of $\mu^{}_0$ itself.
 At this point, although the Yukawa coupling matrix still satisfies the relationship described in Eq.~(\ref{2.19}), the $(\mathcal{B}_{\pm})_{\alpha I }$ terms no longer do so.
 Consequently, the cancellation of CP asymmetries is weakened, allowing for the potential generation of a sufficiently large baryon asymmetry.
-We further note that off-diagonal contributions play a non-trivial role in this framework, and they are consistently included in our numerical computations.
+We further note that the RGE-induced off-diagonal elements of $M_{\rm R}$, which modify the mass splittings and mixing pattern among the sterile neutrinos, play a non-trivial role in this framework.
+These contributions are consistently included in our numerical computations.